Thomson Reuters/Frank Bradway Rogers Information Advancement Award

 Ready to Submit a Nomination?

-The 2017 Thomson Reuters/Rogers Award nomination process is now closed.
+The Thomson Reuters/Rogers Award nomination process is CLOSED.
 2018 nominations will be accepted starting in August 2017.

 Past Award Recipients